aimhigherweb/iec_website/content/what-we-do/driving-and-vision.md

 preview-image: landscape-driving.jpg
 ---
 <div class="employee-heading">
 <p>Driving is a skill that is reliant on good vision.
-Book an eye test with an optometrist at our Adelaide or Woodville branch to ensure your vision can accommodate safe and comfortable driving.</p><p>The majority of decisions we make behind the wheel are influenced by what our eyes can see on the road, and this depends on a number of factors.</p>
+The majority of decisions we make behind the wheel are influenced by what our eyes can see on the road, and this depends on a number of factors.
+Book an <a href="/what-we-do/eye-exam">eye test</a> with an optometrist at our Adelaide or Woodville branch to ensure your vision can accommodate safe and comfortable driving.</p>
 </div>

 #### Distance acuity

 This is probably the most important visual skill for driving.
-Distance acuity is the ability to focus and see clearly at far distances.
+Distance acuity is the ability see clearly at far distances.
 Even the simplest reactions in driving take at least 0.4 seconds.
 If your distance acuity is poor, you might not see a stop sign until you are almost on it—and you may not have 0.4 seconds to react.
-Seeing debris on the road surface or spotting someone planning to cross the road in front of you is also dependent on your visual acuity.
+Seeing debris on the road surface or spotting someone planning to cross the road in front of you is also dependent on your distance acuity.
 The faster you travel, the less time you have available to react to what you see.

-Having your glasses or contact lenses working well will give you the best chance of seeing everything clearly on the roads.
-If you need your contact lenses or spectacles to meet this standard you should wear these at all times when driving.
-Drivers with a normal personal license need to see the 6/12 line of letters with both eyes open, meaning that if you have a weaker eye, you may still pass the standard.
+Using glasses or contact lenses will give you the best chance of seeing everything clearly on the roads.
+Drivers with a normal license need to see the 6/12 line of letters with both eyes open, meaning that if you have a weaker eye, you may still pass the standard.
 Commercial drivers have a stricter standard and need to see well to the 6/9 line with both eyes individually.

 Drivers who use overnight [orthokeratology contact lenses](/what-we-do/orthokeratology) to see clearly the next day should wear their lenses every night to ensure their vision is sharp enough when behind the wheel.
 Your optometrist can give you a letter that can be left in your glovebox that explains your form of vision correction to anyone concerned.

 ![](/uploads/driving-letter-chart.jpg)

-A typical vision chart showing the size difference between 'normal' vision and the level you need to see to meet the driving standards and drive safely.

 #### Depth perception